trilemma-dev/SecureXPC/README.md

   [`SMAppService.agent(plistName:)`](https://developer.apple.com/documentation/servicemanagement/smappservice/3945409-agent)

 It's built with security in mind, minimizing the opportunities for [exploits](https://objectivebythesea.com/v3/talks/OBTS_v3_wReguła.pdf).
-Server-side security checks are performed against the actual calling process instead of relying on PIDs which are known to be [insecure](https://saelo.github.io/presentations/warcon18_dont_trust_the_pid.pdf).
+Security checks are performed against the actual calling process instead of relying on PIDs which are known to be [insecure](https://saelo.github.io/presentations/warcon18_dont_trust_the_pid.pdf).

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Ftrilemma-dev%2FSecureXPC%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/trilemma-dev/SecureXPC)

 # Usage
-The envisioned pattern when using this framework is to define routes in a shared file, create a server in one program (such as a helper tool) and register these routes, then from another program (such as an app) create a client and send requests to these routes.
+The envisioned pattern when using this package is to define routes in a shared file, create a server in one program (such as a helper tool) and register these routes, then from another program (such as an app) create a client and send requests to these routes.